jibeproject/freightMelbourne/README.md

 |*data/processed/edgesMelbourne.gpkg* & *data/processed/nodesMelbourne.gpkg* |Edges and nodes making up the road network |

 # Output files
-The code produces the following output files, which are saved to the `data\processed` directory.
+The code produces the following output files, which are saved to the `data/processed` directory.

 | File               | Content                                                  |
 |--------------------|----------------------------------------------------------|